 - USB to Serial converter, there's a hardware USB to Serial converter that can be used by any computer to listen/send data to the METRO, and can also be used to launch and update code via the bootloader

 - Four indicator LEDs, on the front edge of the PCB, for easy debugging.
 One green power LED, two RX/TX LEDs for the UART, and a red LED connected to pin PB5

 - Easy reprogramming, comes pre-loaded with the Optiboot bootloader, which is supported by avrdude and only uses 512 bytes.

 - Beautiful styling by PaintYourDragon and Bruce Yan, in Adafruit Black with gold plated pads.

 - Works with all Adafruit designed shields!

-This version of the METRO 328 comes as a fully assembled and tested development board but without any headers attached.
-We do include some through-hole headers that you can solder on if you like, or you can solder wires or header directly to the breakout pads.
+- This version of the METRO 328 comes as a fully assembled and tested development board but without any headers or the DC jack attached.
+We do include these parts so that you can solder on if you like, or you can solder wires or header directly to the breakout pads.
 We also include 4 rubber bumpers to keep it from slipping off your desk.

 - ATmega328 microcontroller with Optiboot (UNO) Bootloader

 - USB Programming and debugging via the well-supported genuine CP2104

 - Input voltage: 7-9V (a 9VDC power supply is recommended)